fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 ### General Information

 The goal of the project is to familiarize you with the core components of big data visual analytics systems.
-You will also demonstrate your research skills by identifying, defining, and tackling a research problem within a course-related topic.
+You will also demonstrate your research skills by identifying, defining, and tackling either (1) a research problem within a course-related topic, or (2) a practical method / tool that provides immediate utility.
 There will be three milestones for this project spread throughout the semester: [project proposal](#milestone-1-project-proposal), [midterm review](#milestone-2-midterm-review), and [final presentation and report](#milestone-3-final-deliverables).

 We will use GitHub to manage code and documentation.
 You should create a repository for your team on GitHub Classroom, and include **all** deliverables throughout the semester.
 Please note that GitHub is a version control platform, so simply pushing your final proposal document defeats the purpose of using a management system.
 The GitHub repository should be a good representation of the evolution of all artifacts of the project.

+### Potential paths
+There are two paths that you can take for a project:
+1. **Research path:** Scope an interesting research problem and contribute towards a solution; the deliverables should emphasize a narrative of your journey (what worked, what didn't, what you'd do with more time).
+2. **Practical path:** Build a functional, "high-impact" (context-dependent) method/tool that provides immediate utility (even if it doesn't look like a traditional research paper).

+Keep in mind that scoping and getting feedback early on is essential to the project.
+Too trivial (or too hard) will impact your outcomes; you're expected to interact with me to converge on a well-defined project.

 ### Submission of Deliverables
 You are expected to submit your deliverables using GitHub.
 You should create a repository for your team on GitHub Classroom.
 Make sure you organize the different deliverables, including code, in different folders. **The GitHub project should contain a well-written description of the project.**